Our Blog

 The passive voice is subtly different and gives the impression that something will just routinely happen, rather than as a result of any special effort on your part, for example: “A quote will be prepared and emailed to you by the end of the day”.

 The active voice implies decisive action on your part and is great for delivering good news.
-The passive voice however can be better for news that might be perceived as bad, so it could work much better for a price increase.
+The passive voice however can be better for news that might be perceived as bad, so it could work much better for price increase letters.

 If your insurance premium goes up at renewal time, then there’s a good chance you will shop around for a better deal.
 Industries like insurance know that every renewal brings the risk of losing a customer.